uinix-js/uinix-ui/readme.md

 #### `Text(props)`

-The `Text` component interoperates with the `system.styles.typography` spec.

-It provides an easy way to render and apply text styles defined by the system's typography rules, and convenient typography props to further configure text styles.
-Whenever possible, we recommend organizing text styles in `system.styles.typography`.
+It provides an easy way to render and apply themed text styles.

 <details>
 <summary>Example</summary>